Noah2610/GenMdTOC/README.md

     --help, -h
       Print this help and exit.

-    --output, --out, --of, -o OUTPUT-FILE
+    --output, --out, --of, -o OUTPUT_FILE
-      Write output to file OUTPUT-FILE.
+      Write output to file OUTPUT_FILE.
       Without this option, it will output to stdout.

     --overwrite, -O
-      Overwrite file INPUT-FILE with output.
+      Overwrite file INPUT_FILE with output.
-      Basically use INPUT-FILE as OUTPUT-FILE.
+      Basically use INPUT_FILE as OUTPUT_FILE.
       Useless if --output is given.

     --full, -f [REGEX]